-- A majority of the variable rate loans in the Company's investment portfolio bear interest at a rate that may be determined by reference to either LIBOR or an alternate Base Rate (commonly based on the Federal Funds Rate or the Prime Rate), which typically resets semi-annually, quarterly, or monthly at the borrower's option.
+- (1) A majority of the variable rate loans in the Company's investment portfolio bear interest at a rate that may be determined by reference to either LIBOR or an alternate Base Rate (commonly based on the Federal Funds Rate or the Prime Rate), which typically resets semi-annually, quarterly, or monthly at the borrower's option.
 The Borrower may also elect to have multiple interest reset periods for each loan.
-For each such loan, the Company has provided the weighted average annual stated interest rate in effect at March 31, 2017.
-As noted in the table above, 93% (based on par) of debt securities contain LIBOR floors which range between 0.75% and 3.0%. - 2 Reflects the fair market value of all investments as of March 31, 2017, as determined by the Company's Board of Directors. - Non-U.S. company or principal place of business outside the U.S. - The aggregate cost of investments for federal income tax purposes is approximately \$420 million.
-The aggregate gross unrealized appreciation is approximately \$2.2 million, the aggregate gross unrealized depreciation is approximately \$67.1 million, and the net unrealized depreciation is approximately \$64.9 million. - 5 Non-income producing. - 6 An affiliate CLO Fund managed by an Asset Manager Affiliate (as such term is defined in the notes to the consolidated financial statements). - Money market account holding restricted cash and security deposits for employee benefit plans. - 8 Qualified asset for purposes of section 55(a) of the Investment Company Act of 1940. - 9 As of March 31, 2017, this investment is owned by KCAP Senior Funding I, LLC and was pledged to secure KCAP Senior Funding I, LLC's debt obligation. - Other than the Asset Manager Affiliate, which we are deemed to "control", we do not "control" and are not an "affiliate" of any of our portfolio companies, each as defined in the Investment Company Act of 1940 (the "1940 Act").
-In general, under the 1940 Act, we would be presumed to "control" a portfolio company if we owned 25% or more of its voting securities and would be an "affiliate" of a portfolio company if we owned 5% or more of its voting securities. - 11 Non-voting. - 12 CLO Subordinated Investments are entitled to periodic distributions which are generally equal to the remaining cash flow of the payments made by the underlying fund's investments less contractual payments to debt holders and fund expenses.
+For each such loan, the Company has provided the weighted average annual stated interest rate in effect at June 30, 2017.
+As noted in the table above, 93% (based on par) of debt securities contain LIBOR floors which range between 0.75% and 3.0%. - (2) Reflects the fair market value of all investments as of June 30, 2017, as determined by the Company's Board of Directors. - (3) Non-U.S. company or principal place of business outside the U.S. - (4) The aggregate cost of investments for federal income tax purposes is approximately \$418 million.
+The aggregate gross unrealized appreciation is approximately \$2.3 million, the aggregate gross unrealized depreciation is approximately \$65.8 million, and the net unrealized depreciation is approximately \$63.5 million. - (5) Loan or debt security is on non-accrual status and therefore is considered non-income producing. - (6) An affiliate CLO Fund managed by an Asset Manager Affiliate (as such term is defined in the notes to the consolidated financial statements). - (7) Money market account holding restricted cash and security deposits for employee benefit plans. - (8) Qualified asset for purposes of section 55(a) of the Investment Company Act of 1940.
+As of June 30, 2017, 81.7% of the company's total assets were qualified assets. - (9) As of June 30, 2017, this investment is owned by KCAP Senior Funding I, LLC and was pledged to secure KCAP Senior Funding I, LLC's obligation. - (10) Other than the Asset Manager Affiliate, which we are deemed to "control", we do not "control" and are not an "affiliate" of any of our portfolio companies, each as defined in the Investment Company Act of 1940 (the "1940 Act").
+In general, under the 1940 Act, we would be presumed to "control" a portfolio company if we owned 25% or more of its voting securities and would be an "affiliate" of a portfolio company if we owned 5% or more of its voting securities. - (11) Non-voting. - (12) CLO Subordinated Investments are entitled to periodic distributions which are generally equal to the remaining cash flow of the payments made by the underlying fund's investments less contractual payments to debt holders and fund expenses.
 The estimated annualized effective yield indicated is based upon a current projection of the amount and timing of these distributions.
-Such projections are updated on a quarterly basis and the estimated effective yield is adjusted prospectively. - 13 Notice of redemption has been received for this transaction. - Loan or security was on partial non-accrual status, whereby we have recognized income on a portion of contractual PIK amounts due.
+Such projections are updated on a quarterly basis and the estimated effective yield is adjusted prospectively. - (13) Notice of redemption has been received for this transaction. - (14) Loan or security was on partial non-accrual status, whereby we have recognized income on a portion of contractual PIK amounts due.